 Faulu headquarters is located along Ngong Lane, off Ngong Road in Nairobi.

 This is one of the biggest Community-based Microfinance Institutions.
 The Choice headquarters is located in Rogai Kajiado county.
 The institution offers services such as loans and savings.

-An example of Choice Microfinance’s savings is the Faidikeni Fixed deposit account and the Asset Mali account.
+Examples of Choice Microfinance’s savings are the Faidikeni Fixed deposit and the Asset Mali accounts.
 Just like Faulu, you can make deposits on Choice through Mpesa.

-Choice Microfinance was started to link people in the diaspora with local investment opportunities.
+Choice Microfinance started linking people in the diaspora with local investment opportunities.
 This was through providing small business loans that locals could use to create small business enterprises.

 4. Uwezo Microfinance Bank

 Uwezo Microfinance provides both loans and savings services.
 The institution offers short-term loans at flexible interest rates.
 The goal of Uwezo is to facilitate wealth creation and better living standards for individuals, small groups, or SMEs.

 For those who want to venture into agriculture, Farmer loans from Uwezo are the best option in the market.